 It can make a lot of sense to buy a home with a partner.
 Two lots of savings can reduce the time and cost of buying a property, and for many, it’s the only way they’ll ever own a home.

 Buying your first home is seen as a rite of passage, just like marriage or choosing to have children can be.
-But with the average age of a first time buyer at 32, and the introduction of a first time buyer's Stamp Duty exemption
+But with the average age of a first time buyer at 33 and rising

 , is it possible couples are rushing in to buy with the wrong person?

-Buying a home together is a huge commitment, and changing over the name on a mortgage, arranging a buy out or having to sell the property if you can’t afford it alone, can be costly and stressful.
+Buying a home together is a huge commitment, and if things don't go to plan then changing over the name on a mortgage, arranging a buy out or having to sell the property if you can’t afford it alone can be costly and stressful.

-However, it’s the season of love, and whilst you’re feeling all dreamy with your darling, picturing what the garden will look like, or how much shorter your commute will be, we think you should consider these few points:
+Whilst you’re feeling all dreamy with your darling, picturing what the garden will look like or how much shorter your commute will be, we think you should consider these few points:

 Have you lived together before?